sahusoftcom/eloquent-image-mutator/README.md

 ## How to use

 1. The field against which you want to store the image should be of type `text`.
-2. You should use the `ImageFieldTrait` in the Model.
+2. You should use the `EloquentImageMutatorTrait` in the Model.
 2. Define the columns you want to inculde for image uploads.

 For example: